The Honorary Members of the Canadian Institute of Animal-Assisted Interventions

 Dr. Aubrey H. Fine

 Dr. Fine is the author of several books including The Handbook on Animal Assisted Therapy, Afternoons with Puppy, Our Faithful Companion, Therapist's Guide to Learning and Attention Disorders.
 He has been a guest on numerous American TV and Radio Shows including on programs on ABC, Animal Planet, Discovery Network, KTLA, and CNN.

-PhilipTedeschi is the executive director of the Institute for Human-Animal Connection and a clinical professor at the Graduate School of Social Work at Denver University.
+PhilipTedeschi was the executive director of the Institute for Human-Animal Connection and is a clinical professor at the Graduate School of Social Work at Denver University.
 He is globally recognized for expertise in the clinical methods of animal-assisted Interventions and coordinates the school's animal-assisted social work certificate program for master of social work (MSW) students, as well as the animals and human health global professional development certificate program.

 Michael Kaufmann is the director of Farm and Wildlife at Green Chimneys and also the Head of the Sam and Myra Ross Institute.